Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are descriptive and point well to the correct answer without being overly obvious.
-They cover various aspects of the book's content, such as personal transformation, social themes, and historical context.
+The clues are highly specific and descriptive, clearly pointing to 'The Autobiography of Malcolm X' without using any direct words or obvious synonyms.
+They highlight themes of transformation, faith, racial struggle, and personal evolution, all central to the book.

 ✅ Strengths:
 - Generally specific and relate to correct answer